Kibble-Zurek dynamics in the anisotropic Ising model of the Si(001) surface

-In the following, we shall study the anisotropic Ising model in two spatial dimensions~\cite{mccoy1973,baxter1989,HobrechtHucht:SciPostPhys7,HobrechtHucht:SciPostPhys8,hucht2021a,zandvliet2023a} with special emphasis on possible differences in the non-equilibrium behavior between the two directions.
-Apart from advancing our fundamental understanding, these investigations are also motivated by the fact that the buckling dynamics of dimers on the Si(001) surface can be described by the anisotropic 2D Ising model~\cite{Saxena:SurfSci160.618,Kubota:PRB49.4810,Murata:PT53.125,PhysRevB.49.14774,Nakamura:PRB55.10549,Kawai:JPSJ68.3936,Pillay:SurfSci554.150,Kawai:JPSJ76.034602,brand2023a,brand2023b}.
+In this Letter, we study the anisotropic Ising model in two spatial dimensions~\cite{schultz1964a,mccoy1973,baxter1989,neto2006a, HobrechtHucht:SciPostPhys7,HobrechtHucht:SciPostPhys8,hucht2021a,zandvliet2023a} with special emphasis on possible differences between the two directions.
+Apart from advancing our fundamental understanding, these investigations are also motivated by the fact that the buckling dynamics of dimers on the Si(001) surface can be described by the anisotropic 2D Ising model~\cite{Saxena:SurfSci160.618,Kubota:PRB49.4810,Murata:PT53.125, PhysRevB.49.14774,Nakamura:PRB55.10549,Kawai:JPSJ68.3936,Pillay:SurfSci554.150, Kawai:JPSJ76.034602,brand2023a,brand2024a}.
 Here, we consider the transition from the $p(2\times1)$ to the $c(4\times2)$ reconstruction at a critical temperature $T_{\rm crit}\approx190~\rm K$.
 Since the (001) face of single-crystalline silicon belongs to the most important surfaces both in technology and science, our results will also be relevant in this regard.
 For example, the dependence of the frozen domain structure on the cooling rate indicates how sufficiently homogeneous Si(001) surfaces should be prepared.